statiagov/gesmew/guides/content/developer/core/shipments.md

 ### Creating Proposed Shipments

-This section steps through the basics of what is involved in determining shipments for an order.
+This section steps through the basics of what is involved in determining shipments for an inspection.
 There are a lot of pieces that make up this process.
 They are explained in detail in the [Components of Split Shipments](#components-of-split-shipments) section of this guide.

-The process of determining shipments for an order is triggered by calling `create_proposed_shipments` on an `Order` object while transitioning to the `delivery` state during checkout.
-This process will first delete any existing shipments for an order and then determine the possible shipments available for that order.
+The process of determining shipments for an inspection is triggered by calling `create_proposed_shipments` on an `Inspection` object while transitioning to the `delivery` state during checkout.
+This process will first delete any existing shipments for an inspection and then determine the possible shipments available for that inspection.

-`create_proposed_shipments` will initially call `Gesmew::Stock::Coordinator.new(@order).packages`.
+`create_proposed_shipments` will initially call `Gesmew::Stock::Coordinator.new(@inspection).packages`.
 This will return an array of packages.
-In order to determine which items belong in which package when they are being built, Gesmew uses an object called a `Splitter`, described in more detail [below](#the-packer).
+In inspection to determine which items belong in which package when they are being built, Gesmew uses an object called a `Splitter`, described in more detail [below](#the-packer).

-After obtaining the array of available packages, they are converted to shipments on the order object.
+After obtaining the array of available packages, they are converted to shipments on the inspection object.
 Shipping rates are determined and inventory units are created during this process as well.

 At this point, the checkout process can continue to the delivery step.